Lemoncode/svelte-workshop/05-context/README.md

 Let' play with Svelte Context.

-Let's get rid of the store solution (temporarily :)) and let's start using a new api _context_ we got _setContext_ and _getContext_ we pass a key and we get a value...
+Let's get rid of the store solution (temporarily :)) and let's start using a new _context_ api.
+We got _setContext_ and _getContext_ that we'll use to pass a key and get a value...

-This seems to be ok, but we will need to add an extra step to make it work, why? because Context in svelte:
+This seems to be ok, but we will need to add an extra step to make it work, why?
+Because context in svelte:

 - Allows you to call get and set context just when a component is initialized (so no update in _onChange_ handlers like...).